Log in

 Contact: Mrs Neelam Hall, Director of Admissions, King Edward’s School, Edgbaston Park Road, Birmingham, B15 2UA.
 Email: admissions@kes.org.uk Tel: 0121 415 6056

 Admission.
 Most boys enter the school at 11+.
 In addition, applications at 16+ to enter the Sixth Form are encouraged.
 11+ candidates take papers in Mathematics, English and Verbal Reasoning at a level appropriate to the National Curriculum.
-A large number of pupils are also interviewed as part of the admissions process.
-The admissions process for 16+ applicants consists of interviews, examinations in Higher Level IB Diploma subject options, predicted GCSE results and a headteacher's report.
+Many pupils are also interviewed as part of the admissions process.
+The admissions process for 16+ applicants consists of a personal statement, predicted grades, report from the applicant’s current school and an interview.
+Please note the school will sometimes consider applicants for entry at 13+, if spaces are available.

 The School’s curriculum goes beyond preparation for examinations.
-For example, PE and games are compulsory for all and Friday afternoon is set aside for the entire school to pursue non-academic activities: Combined Cadet Force, Leadership, service in the community, outdoor pursuits, Art, Information Technology etc.
+For example, PE and games are compulsory for all and Friday afternoons are set aside for the entire school to pursue non-academic activities: Combined Cadet Force, Leadership, service in the community, outdoor pursuits, Art, Information Technology and many more.

 Music and drama.
-The School has a very rich musical and dramatic life.
+The School has a rich musical and dramatic life.
 Many of the musical groups and theatrical productions take place jointly with King Edward VI High School for Girls.
 There are over ten different musical groups and choirs.
-The School's Performing Arts Centre has main hall seating for up to 500 and excellent facilities for music and drama.
+The Ruddock Performing Arts Centre, which is shared by KES and KEHS, can seat more than 400 people in the main auditorium and has excellent facilities for music and drama.

 Games.
-Rugby, cricket, hockey, and water polo are the major team games in the School.
+Rugby, cricket, hockey, and water polo are the major team games in the school.
 However, many other games prosper including archery, athletics, badminton, basketball, chess, cross-country, cycling, fencing, fives, golf, kayaking, squash, swimming, table tennis and tennis.
-The School has extensive playing fields for all these activities plus its own swimming pool, international-standard athletics track, sports hall, gymnasia and squash courts.
-In 2015 the School opened a new hockey pavilion and astro pitch, and in 2019 it opened a new sports centre, which includes a sports hall, cardiovascular fitness room, multipurpose space, classroom and changing rooms.
+The school has extensive playing fields for all these activities plus its own swimming pool and international-standard athletics track.
+Additional facilities include a hockey pavilion, astro pitch, and a modern sports centre with a sports hall with cricket nets, cardiovascular fitness room, multipurpose space, classroom, and changing rooms.

 Societies and clubs.
-The School has a very wide range of clubs and societies including Christian Union, Islamic Society, Literary Society, History Society, Bookworms, Economics and Business Society, Senior and Junior Dramatic Societies, Art Society, Geographical Society, Debating Society, Mentoring Society, Mathematical Society, Modern Languages Society, Sustainability Society, Writers’ Society, Lifeguarding, Chess Club, Model United Nations, Spectrum, School Chronicle and Hillwalking.
+The School has a very wide range of clubs and societies including African and Caribbean Society, Christian Union, Islamic Society, Birdwatching, History Society, Senior and Junior Dramatic Societies, Art Club, Debating Society, Mentoring Society, Sustainability Society, Chess Club, Model United Nations, Spectrum, Table Tennis and many more.

 CCF, Outdoor pursuits and expeditions.
 The Royal Naval, RAF and Army Sections of the Combined Cadet Force are very popular amongst pupils.
 In addition, the KES Award and the Duke of Edinburgh’s Award scheme have grown substantially in recent years, so that the majority of pupils in the third year gain the KES Award and over 40 each year undertake the Gold Duke of Edinburgh’s Award.
-All of this forms part of a strong tradition of trips and expeditions, ranging from cycling and caving and walking and skiing trips, to language trips to Europe, to major expeditions to Ecuador and the Galapagos Islands, Guyana and Madagascar.
-There have also been very successful rugby tours to Australia, India, Canada, South Africa and China.
+All of this forms part of a strong tradition of trips and expeditions, ranging from cycling and caving and walking and skiing trips, to language trips to Europe, to major expeditions to Lapland, Costa Rica to study biodiversity, a trip for physicists to CERN, scuba diving in Gozo and skiing in Canada.
+Recent sports tours have taken the rugby team to South Africa, the hockey team to the Netherlands, and the cricket team to Dubai and the West Indies.

 Forms and houses.
 In the first five years, each form has an average of 25 pupils.
 In the Sixth Form, forms are on average 12 in number, and often comprise pupils together from the Lower and Upper Sixth.
 There is also a house system, comprising eight houses, which continues to provide an important element of pastoral support and competition in sport, music, drama, debating and general knowledge.